MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidautoprocessstate-canonical-property.md

 api_type:
 - COM
 ms.assetid: 9e724af6-5b56-4eb3-a94c-1015ebce197c
-description: "Specifies the options that are used in automatic processing of email messages."
+description: "Specifies the options that are used in automatic processing of email messages.
+The property may be absent."
 ---

 # PidLidAutoProcessState Canonical Property